Skip to Content

 Metabolic Bone Disease and Nutritional Deficiencies

-4. Loss of appetite and weight loss
+4. Poor appetite leading to visible weight loss

 When to Seek Veterinary Care